hscstudio/yii2-cart/README.md

 4. During the calculation the following events are triggered:
 - `Cart::EVENT_COST_CALCULATION` once per calculation.
-- `CartPositionInterface::EVENT_COST_CALCULATION` for each position in the cart.
+- `ItemInterface::EVENT_COST_CALCULATION` for each item in the cart.

 You can also subscribe on this events to perform discount calculation: